 Ani (nun) Palden Choetso.
 She set herself on fire in Tibet on Nov.
 3rd 2011.

 I saw the video being posted on facebook walls.
 I didn’t want to look at it at first, the picture was graphic enough.
 I sat on it for 5 days, afraid to look at the content.
 Afraid to witness her, a real person, burning.
-She was number 11 of the 12 immolation’s that have taken place across Tibet.
+She was number eleven of the twelve immolations that have taken place across Tibet.
 They were happening so quickly, they started to slowly become a lump of numbers.
 In the pictures that came out, they all looked like a spark of fire, a charcoaled body, almost unrecognizable, almost not real.

-While Anad is busy accusing Tibetan political groups of encouraging the immolation’s, he patronizes and forgets those engulfed by flames were not only lumps of numbers but individuals to each of us.
-Choetso’s videos, sent with great risk, show a living, breathing, burning, humanity, giving herself away, like a true Bodhisattva, for the good of the people.
+While Anad is busy accusing Tibetan political groups for “encouraging” the immolations, he patronizes and forgets those engulfed by flames were not only lumps of numbers but individuals to those of us who’ve been affected by her death, their deaths.
+Choetso’s videos, sent by Tibetan who witness the act with great risk, show a living, breathing, burning, humanity, giving herself away, like a true Bodhisattva.

 Choetso was more than a burning lump of flesh.
 Her video made me question, like the woman who offered Choetso a sacred Khata as she lay dying, what am I willing to offer?